-Under the Fish Stocks provisions of the revised Canadian Fisheries Act (Fisheries Act R.S.C., 1985, c.
-F-14, as amended by Bill C-68, June 21 2019), there is a legal requirement to maintain major fish stocks at levels necessary to promote sustainability, and to develop and implement rebuilding plans for stocks that have declined below their LRPs.
-Estimates of stock status relative to reference points are expected to be one type of information used by DFO to evaluate fisheries sustainability under the Fisheries Act (Marentette et al. 2021).
+Under the Fish Stocks provisions of the Canadian Fisheries Act, there is a legal requirement to maintain major fish stocks at levels necessary to promote sustainability, and to develop and implement rebuilding plans for stocks that have declined below their LRPs.
+Estimates of stock status relative to reference points are used by DFO to support evaluations of fisheries sustainability under the Fisheries Act (Marentette et al. 2021).
 In the Sablefish management system, OMs are used to characterize status.
-The most recent OM update took place in fall of 2022 using data to the end of 2021 (DFO 2023; Johnson et al., In prep.1).
+The most recent OM update took place in 2022 using data to the end of 2021 (DFO 2023; Johnson et al. 2025).
 Stock status in 2022 was assessed via a weighted-average of five operating model scenarios representing uncertainty about productivity and recent (2021) female spawning stock biomass (hereafter denoted as B).
 OM scenario weights were based on plausibility values assigned by analysts.
 A weight of 50% was assigned to the base operating model that was believed to provide a balanced fit to release data, age composition data, and length composition data.
-Values of 12.5% were assigned to each of the other four OMs that varied productivity and recent female spawning biomass relative to the base model.
+Values of 12.5% were assigned to the base model.

-Reconstructed historic time series from the operating model (1965-2021) characterize a consistent decline in spawning stock biomass between 1965 and 2008 (Figure 2).
-During this period, occasional years of relatively strong recruitment led to brief periods of increasing or stabilized biomass.
+Reconstructed historical time series from the OM (1965-2021) characterize a consistent decline in spawning stock biomass between 1965 and 2008 (Figure 1).
+During this period, occasional years of relatively strong recruitment led to brief periods of stabilized biomass.
 However, high catch levels and harvest rates that were frequently above the harvest rate at maximum sustainable yield, U{MSY} , contributed to reductions in biomass as these waves of recruitment were fished.
-Biomass levels stabilized around 2008-2011 when estimated harvest rates were reduced to levels below current estimates of U{MSY} obtained in 2022.
-Recent aboveaverage recruitment events in 2015-2017, with 2016 and 2017 in particular being by far the largest in the reconstructed time series, have resulted in a substantial increase in biomass through to 2022 (Figure 2), as well as an increase in estimated stock recruitment productivity.
-For Sablefish, stock status is estimated using the ratio of female spawning biomass, B, to each
+Biomass levels stabilized around 2008-2011 when estimated harvest rates were reduced to levels below the most recent estimates of U{MSY} obtained in 2022.
+Recent aboveaverage recruitment events in 2015-2017, with 2016 and 2017 in particular being by far the largest in the reconstructed time series, have resulted in a substantial increase in biomass through to 2022 (Figure 1).